wilsonmar/LoadRunner/js_date_lib.md

 ### <a name="debug_js_file"></a> Debug JavaScript Outside LoadRunner

-PROTIP: JavaScript within LoadRunner is difficult to debug, so first debug JavaScript outside LoadRunner using an interactive environment such as Codepen.io or JSFiddle.net at
+PROTIP: JavaScript within LoadRunner is difficult to debug, so first debug JavaScript outside LoadRunner using an interactive environment such as JSFiddle.net at

 http://jsfiddle.net/wilsonmar/3nyjurtc/14/

+There is also Codepen.io, which provides for instant invocation without needing to click Run and "Click me".

 The remainder of this document defines how you can create your own.